AMI Recognition Program

 -

-A school visit by a trained AMI consultant is required every 3 years as a part of the AMI Recognition process.
-The purpose of the consultation is to assess the school’s compliance with AMI pedagogical standards and to assist the school and its teachers in providing the best Montessori education possible.
-The consultant observes the classes and other relevant aspects of the school, and meets with each teacher and the administrator.
+A school visit by an AMI School Consultant is required every 3 years as a part of the AMI Recognition process.
+The purpose of the consultation is to support the school’s achievement of AMI pedagogical standards and to assist the school and its teachers in providing the best Montessori education possible.
+The consultant observes the classes and other relevant aspects of the school and meets with each teacher and the administrator.
 A level report and individual teacher reports are written and include recommendations as well as requirements for the program level to come into full compliance with AMI standards.
 Occasionally, revisits may be required for the following year to assure implementation of the requirements noted.

 -